-Mathematics Only Internship - Requires the completion of Calculus I to apply.
+Mathematics Only Internship - Requires the completion of Pre-Calculus at the undergraduate level to apply.
 The tutoring program will begin during the fall 2020 semester and will be implemented throughout the academic year (Fall and Spring semesters).
 The tutoring program will focus on developing middle and high school mathematics students’ understanding of concepts and connections.
 Dr. Bismarck and Mr. Harper will work with the tutors during the beginning of the fall semester, for four total hours over a week.
 Topics will include developing an understanding of mathematical concepts and connections, procedural fluency, the use of technology (calculators, Wolfram Alpha, virtual manipulatives, and dynamic geometry environments), effective questioning techniques, and allowing students to work through problems with minimal support.
 After the training, each tutor will participate in a weekly one-hour tutoring session with small groups of students identified as at-risk in mathematics.
-Ten tutors will offer 40 tutoring sessions each academic year.
-Each tutor will conduct 1-hour tutoring sessions at the rate of $22 per session.
+Ten tutors will offer tutoring sessions throughout the academic year.
+Each tutor will conduct 1-hour tutoring sessions at the rate of $40 per session.

 Teaching Assistant Program